On Clarity in Performance Reporting

 Accountability is not strengthened.
 It is redistributed informally.

-Two contrasting patterns
+Two recurring patterns

 Governance asymmetry becomes most visible when the same performance measure is treated differently across contexts.

-Pattern 1: Clarity constrained, escalation required
+Pattern 1: Clarity constrained – escalation required

-Pattern 2: Clarity designed, escalation unnecessary
+Pattern 2: Clarity designed – escalation unnecessary

 Why partnering becomes the default stance